Pathfinder (RAF): New systems, increasing tempo

+Picked crews from the bomber groups were allowed to transfer and the PFF soon expanded into a completely new Group—designated No 8 Group (PFF)—in January 1943.

 Master bomber

-On the night of 20/21 June 1943 another change in technique was tested by 60 Lancasters (mostly from 5 Group) against Zeppelin works at Friedrichshafen which were believed to be making radar.
-In this raid one of the Lancasters was equipped with new high-frequency radio equipment that allowed them to communicate with the other bombers in the attack force.
-The follow-up force consisted of several groups, including PFF aircraft, who marked the target based on radio instructions from what would become known as "the Master Bomber".
+On the night of 20/21 June 1943 another change in technique was tested by 60 Lancasters (mostly from 5 Group) against Zeppelin works at Friedrichshafen, which were believed to be making radar.
+In this raid one of the Lancasters was equipped with new high-frequency radio equipment that allowed it to communicate with the other bombers in the attack force.
+The follow-up force consisted of several groups, including PFF aircraft, who marked the target based on radio instructions from what would become known as 'the Master Bomber'.
 Another group of aircraft were to attempt a new technique, bombing at a specific time after passing a ground feature, in this case the shores of Lake Constance.
-Nearly 10% of the bombs hit the factory in what was considered a great success.
+Nearly 10 per cent of the bombs hit the factory in what was considered a great success.

 A combination of these techniques was first used on a large raid to great success on the night of 17/18 August 1943 in Operation Hydra against German rocket research at Peenemünde.
-596 aircraft were led by a Master Bomber to a series of target indicators dropped at several different locations around the target area.
-By dropping different colours of indicators and calling aircraft to attack each one in turn, the entire area was heavily bombed.
-The aircraft from No.5 Group used their time-from-landmark technique again.
+A master bomber led 596 aircraft to a series of target indicators dropped at several locations around the target area.
+By dropping different-coloured indicators and calling aircraft to attack each one in turn, the entire area was heavily bombed.
+The aircraft from No 5 Group used their time-from-landmark technique again.
 The estimate has appeared in many sources that this raid set back the V-2 experimental programme by at least two months and reduced the scale of the eventual rocket attack.
-The V-2 team had to hastily move their testing facilities elsewhere.
-The Master Bomber became a common feature of large-scale raids from this time onwards.
+The V-2 team had to move their testing facilities hastily elsewhere.
+The Master Bomber became a common feature of large raids.

-The United States Army Air Forces operated a similar force within the Eighth Air Force for "blind-bombing" through overcast on daylight missions using H2X radar-equipped bombers, for which it also used the terms "Pathfinder", "PFF", and "master bomber".
+The United States Army Air Forces operated a similar force within the Eighth Air Force for 'blind-bombing' through overcast on daylight missions using H2X radar-equipped bombers, for which it also used the terms Pathfinder, PFF and master bomber.